jifbvhqp/SMBIOSReader/README.md

 # SMBIOSReader

-For practice C pointer operation.
+For practicing structure & pointer of C language

 # How to excute?
 Boot into UEFI shell, type SMReader to excute SMReader.efi.